NicholasBurgo/portfolio_Template/README.md

 ## Credits

 Made this just for fun.
-Used some inspiration from other portfolio sites I found but wrote most of it myself.
+Used some inspiration from other portfolio sites.
 Feel free to use it for whatever.

 If you make something cool with it, let me know!
 Always interested to see what people build.